neuralgraphdatabases/awesome-logical-query/README.md

 ###  EFO-1 Queries

-Existential First-Order queries  with Singel Free Variable, extended from BetaE.
+Existential First-Order queries  with Single Free Variable, extended from BetaE.
 The goal is to evaluate the combinatorial generalizability.

 Introduced in [Benchmarking the Combinatorial Generalizability of Complex Query Answering on Knowledge Graphs](https://arxiv.org/abs/2109.08925), NeurIPS 2021 (Datasets and Benchmarks)